awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateWebServer.md

    [ec2-user ~]$ sudo service httpd start
    ```

-   You can test that your web server is properly installed and started by entering the public DNS name of your EC2 instance in the address bar of a web browser, for example: `http://ec2-42-8-168-21.us-west-1.compute.amazonaws.com`\.
+   You can test that your web server is properly installed and started\.
+To do this, enter the public Domain Name System \(DNS\) name of your EC2 instance in the address bar of a web browser, for example: `http://ec2-42-8-168-21.us-west-1.compute.amazonaws.com`\.
 If your web server is running, then you see the Apache test page\.

-If you don't see the Apache test page, then verify that your inbound rules for the VPC security group that you created in [Tutorial: Create an Amazon VPC for Use with a DB Instance](CHAP_Tutorials.WebServerDB.CreateVPC.md) include a rule allowing HTTP \(port 80\) access for the IP address you use to connect to the web server\.
+   If you don't see the Apache test page, check your inbound rules for the VPC security group that you created in [Tutorial: Create an Amazon VPC for Use with a DB Instance](CHAP_Tutorials.WebServerDB.CreateVPC.md)\.
+Make sure that your inbound rules include a rule allowing HTTP \(port 80\) access for the IP address you use to connect to the web server\.
 **Note**
 The Apache test page appears only when there is no content in the document root directory, `/var/www/html`\.
 After you add content to the document root directory, your content appears at the public DNS address of your EC2 instance instead of the Apache test page\.